Wiki Overview of Alan Moore’s Biography and doings.

-Wiki Overview (sorting out the accuracy and updating daily, with additional and more pertinent information)
+(sorting out the accuracy and updating daily, with additional and more pertinent information, as well as links to the works and people discussed below)

 Moore is an English writer primarily known for his work in comic books including Watchmen, V for Vendetta, andFrom Hell.
 Frequently described as the best graphic novel writer in history, he has been called “one of the most important British writers of the last fifty years”.
 He has occasionally used such pseudonyms as Curt Vile, Jill de Ray, Translucia Baboon as well as The Original Writer.